 An online bachelor’s degree in sport management equips graduates for various entry-level positions that, along with more professional experience, can lead to advanced career opportunities.
 Coaching jobs at the high school level or positions with local government parks and recreation departments are appropriate for someone with an undergraduate degree.
 Sporting goods sales and facility management are also appropriate for this level of education and experience.

 A master’s degree offers sport management professionals a variety of higher paying and more career opportunities.
-Specifically, a Master of Arts in Sport Management prepares graduates for advanced job opportunities in recreational, interscholastic, amateur, collegiate and professional sports.
+Specifically, a online Master’s in Sport Management prepares graduates for advanced job opportunities in recreational, interscholastic, amateur, collegiate and professional sports.

 Coaches at the college and university level often have earned graduate degrees in sport management.
 Agents, recruiters, and scouts can benefit from a master’s degree as well because of the in-depth and specific topics that are covered at the graduate level.

 A master’s degree and at least five years of professional experience can open the doors to job opportunities in larger sports management firms, professional sports organizations, and other organizations.

 Professional Development for Sport Management

 The North American Society for Sport Management is a professional organization that helps to support and assist sport, leisure and recreational professionals.
 The NASSM publishes a journal of research and scholarly writing on sports management.
 The organization also encourages professional development through conferences and networking opportunities.